rails-sqlserver/tiny_tds/README.md

 By default row caching is turned on because the SQL Server adapter for ActiveRecord would not work without it.
 I hope to find some time to create some performance patches for ActiveRecord that would allow it to take advantages of lazily created yielded rows from result objects.
 Currently only TinyTDS and the Mysql2 gem allow such a performance gain.

+## Encoding Error Handling

+TinyTDS takes an opinionated stance on how we handle encoding errors.
+First, we treat errors differently on reads vs. writes.
+Our opinion is that if you are reading bad data due to your client's encoding option, you would rather just find `?`'marks in your strings vs being blocked with exceptions.
+This is how things wold work via ODBC or SMS.
+On the other hand, writes will raise an exception.
+In this case we raise the SYBEICONVO/2402 error message which has a description of `Error converting characters into server's character set.
+Some character(s) could not be converted.`.
+Even though the severity of this message is only a `4` and TinyTDS will automatically strip/ignore unknown characters, we feel you should know that you are inserting bad encodings.
+In this way, a transaction can be rolled back, etc. Remember, any database write that has bad characters due to the client encoding will still be written to the database, but it is up to you rollback said write if needed.
+Most ORMs like ActiveRecord handle this scenario just fine.

 ## Using TinyTDS With Rails & The ActiveRecord SQL Server adapter.